lvulliard/BioCircos.R/README.md

 ## Motivation

 The amount of data produced nowadays in a lot of different fields assesses the relevance of reactive analyses and interactive display of the results.
-This especially true in biology, where the cost of sequencing data has dropped must faster than the Moore's law prediction.
-New ways of integrating different level of information and accelerating the interpretation are therefore needed.
+This is especially true in biology, where the cost of sequencing data has dropped must faster than the Moore's law prediction.
+New ways of integrating different levels of information and accelerating the interpretation are therefore needed.

 The integration challenge appears to be of major importance, as it allows a deeper understanding of the biological phenomena happening, that cannot be observed in the single analyses independently.